interactionresearchstudio/moth-net/README.md

 - To test your connection from Adafruit IO to hub by creating a button on a Adafruit IO dashboard connected to a feed called moth-hub-led.
 Make sure the button sends value 1 on press, and 0 on release

 ![GIF](https://media0.giphy.com/media/EEayYfkQa362ftdd3D/giphy.gif)

+- To test an Action or Sensor is connected to the Hub correctly, Actions and Sensors (using ESP32s Boards) will respond with a blink on the onboard blue led when the BOOT button is pressed on the master.
+If a device does not respond, it may be out of range, or not on the correct Wi-Fi channel.
+This can be solved by resetting the Hub device, triggering the Hub to send out a message on all channels with the Hubs correct Wi-Fi Channel

 ## To Do
  - Visual connection interface on captive portal